Dominic Smith Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.22).

-- Marlins pitchers combine to rank 15th in baseball in home runs allowed (152 total, 1.2 per game).
+- Marlins pitchers combine to allow 152 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Perez makes the start for the Marlins, his 15th of the season.
-He is 5-4 with a 2.91 ERA and 83 strikeouts through 68 2/3 innings pitched.
+- Chargois gets the call to start for the Marlins, his first this season.

-- In his most recent time out on Saturday, the right-hander tossed six scoreless innings against the Los Angeles Dodgers while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.